We walked together to the great barn.

 Your arms became twisted vines

-around my waist and thighs,
+around my waist,

 pulling me closer into your hollow trunk.